Wind-stormger/micropython-uasycio-buzzer/readme.md

 Composers can compose music in python code in this way.

-Currently only tested ESP32S2 chip.After confirming the relevant documents, it has been determined that it should be compatible with all chips launched by Espressif that already support the micropython firmware , such as ESP8266,ESP32,ESP32S2,ESP32S3,ESP32C3.
+Currently only tested ESP32S2 chip.

+After confirming the relevant documents, it has been determined that it should be compatible with all chips launched by Espressif that already support the micropython firmware , such as ESP8266,ESP32,ESP32S2,ESP32S3,ESP32C3.

 # How to edit your own musical score